 - How long will my appointment take?
 Will I need to rest for the remainder of the day or can I return to school/work?

 - What additional symptoms may appear?
-If any do, how long should I wait to contact you back?
+If any do, how long should I wait to contact you again?

 - How often should I schedule follow-up visits?